ansible/ansible-navigator/README.md

 ### Welcome
-Start at the welcome page, from the welcome page you can run playbooks, explore inventories, review docs, and check out blogs
+Start at the welcome page, from the welcome page you can run playbooks, explore inventories, and review docs
 ```
 ansible-launcher
 ```